You can refine your selection by choosing from the topic and languages lists below.

 Download this factsheet in English explaining the Emergency Mobile Alert system.

-Find information in عربي (Arabic) on what to do before, during and after different emergencies on Get Ready, Get Thru.
+Find information in عربي (Arabic) on what to do before, during and after an earthquake on Get Ready, Get Thru.

 Search the Get Ready website for information and resources.